THE CENTENARY SUZUKI SCHOOLAbout Us

-- To strive for excellence in musical technique by following a carefully designed sequence of learning steps that has been successful in Japan, the Americas, and all over the world.
+- To strive for excellence in musical technique by a method that has proved Itself to be overwhelmingly successful in Japan, America, and all over the world.

 - To allow each child to develop his or her capabilities to their fullest extent.